WebizenAI/devdocs/PermissiveCommons/PermissiveCommonsTech/PCTWorkInProgress/PermissiveCommonsRequirements.md

 ### Summary

 Work is being performed to produce a requirements analysis to inform a design approach as required for an implementation.
-The process involves defining [[Requirements]], declaring [[ProblemStatement]] and therefore seeking to define [[PermissiveCommonsTech]].
+The process involves defining [[POCAppRequirements]], declaring [[ProblemStatement]] and therefore seeking to define [[PermissiveCommonsTech]].

 This is a non-trivial process.
 There will be different options that will become exposed; some will deliver 'optional features' (MAY / OPTIONAL) others will define 'requirements' (MUST).